Everton’s Iwobi and Rangers’ Balogun join Super Eagles as camp bubbles for Benin and Lesotho | Goal.com

 They will leave for Cotonou on Friday before taking on Michel Dussuyer’s Squirrels at Porto-Novo’s Stade Charles de Gaulle on Saturday.

 Three days later, Nigeria take on the Crocodiles in their last Group L game.
-The Super Eagles who lead their zone with eight points from four games need at least a win to guarantee their place in Cameroon 2022.
+The Super Eagles, who lead their zone with eight points from four games, need at least one win to guarantee their place in Cameroon 2022.

 Should that happen, that will be their 19th appearance at the finals since their maiden appearance in Ghana 1963 – where they crashed out in the preliminary round.